-- A: Sheri Lynn Tuck, academic counselor in the school's advising center, helps first-year students make a strong start in the program.
-Second- through fifth-year students are assigned to faculty advisors who assist them in planning their career goals.
+- A: Theresa Parrish, academic counselor in the school's advising center, helps first-year students make a strong start in the program.
+Second- through fifth-year students work with Sheri Lynn Brown, senior academic counselor, and are assigned to faculty advisors who assist them in planning their career goals.
 Students with questions or concerns may schedule an appointment with advising center staff anytime Monday through Friday.

 - Q: When do I meet with my advisor for registration?